PIER NORTH REDEVELOPMENT:

 BUILDING FORT LAUDERDALE’S SOCIAL HARBOR

 In October 2018, Tavistock began what’s known as a design review process with the City of Fort Lauderdale to review our plans for the portion of the property north of 17th Street.
-This is an extensive review with the City’s different departments and divisions that each provide input regarding the development’s impact to their respective discipline.
+This process entails an extensive review with the City’s different departments and divisions that each provide input regarding the development’s impact to their respective discipline.
+On May 15, 2019 the City’s Planning & Zoning Board approved our plans and construction is scheduled to begin in the fall 2019.

-As we approach the conclusion of the Development Review Committee (DRC) process with the City of Fort Lauderdale, we have carefully considered many factors in our decision to temporarily close the hotel beginning June 10, 2019.
+In order to accommodate scheduled construction, the hotel temporarily closed on June 10, 2019.
 During the temporary closure, you’ll still be able to enjoy Grille 66 and Pelican Landing, as well as the entire Pier Sixty-Six Marina during the construction period.
 Once construction commences, we anticipate a two-year construction schedule.
 In addition, the access road under the bridge will remain open.

 Below, you’ll fine more details about what’s changing and being added to the hotel property within our initial design plans: